-A health impact review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington state (RCW 43.20.285).
+A Health Impact Review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington state (RCW 43.20.285).
 For the purpose of this review 'health disparities' have been defined as the differences in disease, death, and other adverse health conditions that exist between populations (RCW 43.20.270).
-This document provides summaries of the evidence analyzed by State Board of Health staff during the health impact review of Senate Bill 5870 (SB 5870).
+This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of Senate Bill 5722 (SB 5722) from the 2017-2018 legislative session.

-Staff analyzed the content of SB 5870 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
-Staff conducted objective reviews of the literature for each component of the pathway.
-Staff used databases including ERIC, PubMed, and Google Scholar to search the literature.
+Staff analyzed the content of SB 5722 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
+We consulted with experts and stakeholders to better understand the potential impacts of this bill.
+State Board of Health staff can be contacted for more information on which stakeholders were consulted on this review.
+Staff conducted objective reviews of the literature for each pathway using databases including PubMed and Google Scholar.